 When a person switches to a plant-based diet, they often notice an uptick in vegan jokes at their expense.
 Here’s how to deal with them.

-For those of you who don’t know it, it was a modern-day take on Cyrano de Bergerac, with Steve Martin playing a man named C.D. who rocked an unusually large nose.
+It was a modern-day take on Cyrano de Bergerac, with Steve Martin playing a man named C.D. who rocked an unusually large nose.
 Thinking that no one could find him attractive, he wooed the woman of his dreams through his handsome friend.

 In one scene, a man at a gathering called Martin’s character “Big Nose.”
 Martin launched into what became a stand-up routine of all of the better styles of jokes at his expense that the guy could have used.